joaohenrique-hs/dotfiles/README.md

 ### Getting help

-If you have any problem with this configuration you can read documentations of Plugins
+If you have any problem with this configuration you can read the documentations of Plugins